vanHeemstraSystems/macos-hypervisor/300/README.md

 Transcript:

- ## 100 - Linux Virtual Machine on MacOS
+ ## 100 - MacOS Virtual Machine on MacOS

  We'll see how we can set up a virtual Mac and install macOS into it.
  And finally, we'll do a second deep dive, this time into Linux.